Universal Logo

 Universal Emblem

-The identity of the film concern Universal is directly related to the name.
-In English, this word has several basic meanings: “universal” and “universe.”
+The film’s identity concerns Universal and is directly related to the name.
+This word has several basic meanings in English: “universal” and “universe.”
 Both are conveyed in the logo.
-This is an independent world of creative fantasies and dreams, without which humanity cannot exist on planet Earth.
+This is an independent world of creative fantasies and dreams, without which humanity cannot exist on Earth.

 Universal Symbol